zhoupingjay/llm_voice_chatbot_rpi/README.md

 Push the button, speaker your request, and release the button.

-Be paitent - it will take a while for the device to transcribe the request and generate a response.
+Be patient - it will take a while for the device to transcribe the request and generate the response.

 ## Roadmap